kajuberdut/anthony/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the BSD Two-clause License.
+Distributed under the UnLicense.
 See `LICENSE` for more information.